aaltat/robocop-mcp/README.md

 ARG01 = "my_rules/ARG01.md"
 ```

-It is also possible to define custom fic proposals by rule name.
+It is also possible to define custom fix proposals by rule name.
 Example to provide custom fix proposal for `ARG01` by name, then
 toml file would look like:
 ```toml